puma13992/digial-patient/TESTING.md

 #### Generate public link
 Sometimes the public link disappeared after changing something in the edit-personal-data-form.
 This should be fixed with the additional elif-statement that the share-option only changes if the user turned it on or off by itself.

+#### Capitalized file extensions of png/jpg-files
+The file extensions of some png and jpg files were automatically capitalised by the snipping tool.
+The files were replaced.

 ### (Possible) Remaining bugs